ShineOnCom/laravel-cached/README.md

 ## More on Decorators

-> A basic `CacheDecator` is included by default.
+> A basic `CacheDecorator` is included by default.
 But you can publish the config to switch the global default.

 ### Default `CacheDecorator`